Seymour Duncan Parallel Axis – Clear & Defined

 I even measured the pickup heights and kept everything identical!

-Of course, without comparing both Parallel Axis against Ibanez V8 Custom, it would be impossible to make a judgement.
+Of course, without comparing both Parallel Axis against the Ibanez V8 Custom, it would be impossible to make a judgment.
 However, after you listen to this demo, I’m sure you will be able to hear the differences very clearly.

-Check out Seymour Duncan Parallel Axis (Original), PA-TB1B at Thomann
+Check out Seymour Duncan Parallel Axis (Original) at Thomann

 Check out Seymour Duncan‘s custom shop for Brandon Ellis signature model Dyad Parallel Axis